webplatform/docs-wpd/Projects/DOM_API_docs/index.md

 ==Purpose==

-The purpose of this documentation is to describe the Document Object Model for developers using JavaScript to build applications that work with DOM artifacts.
+The purpose of this documentation is to describe the Document Object Model for developers of applications that work with DOM artifacts.
 It is not an architectural study of the DOM, nor is it intended to support the development of the DOM itself.

 ==Scope==

-This documentation will cover the DOM artifacts relevant to their use in JavaScript.
+This documentation will cover the programatic artifacts that provide an interface to the DOM, the APIs.
 This document does not cover the HTML elements or CSS artifacts that otherwise are considered part of the DOM.
 Nor does this project deal with the SVG or MathML content in WPD.

 ==Tasks==